giis-uniovi/retorch/README.md

 redeployment's.

 **NOTE: In this initial version, only the annotations to identify the resources and access modes have been included.
-Additional components will be added in future releases.**"
+Additional components will be added in future releases.**

 [Explore the docs](https://github.com/giis-uniovi/retorch) - [Report Bug](https://github.com/giis-uniovi/retorch/issues) -
 [Request Feature](https://github.com/giis-uniovi/retorch/issues)